 Pinterest thrives when you create relevant evergreen content.
 It wants your work to be found all year round, so by making images that do just that will send you enough traffic to make it worth far more than the effort spent creating it.

-In comparison to other platforms where if you’re not developing and uploading engaging content EVERY GODDAMN DAY, you’ll see very little growth.
+In comparison to other platforms where if you’re not developing and uploading engaging content EVERY FREAKING DAY, you’ll see very little growth.
 It’s exhausting, and it’s often not worth the effort.

 Pinterest isn’t like that; it wants you to do well, and a single successful Pin image can have a snowball effect over your entire account, delivering traffic for years to come.

 On Pinterest, you can forget vain algorithms that reward you based on how many followers you have.

 It really couldn’t care less about how many selfies you post, or how many comments your last photo got.
 It cares about your kick-ass content and how your content helps your audience.